 - Boil water to 94°C. Grind coffee beans at a medium-coarse setting.
 Fold the filter’s seam and place it at the mouth of the V60.
 TIP- Wet the filter paper, to eliminate residual paper flavours, & also to aid the filter sticking to the sides of the glass.
 Discard the water before brewing.

-- Distribute coffee grounds into the centre of your Chemex, avoiding the wet sides as it may stick.
+- Distribute coffee grounds into the centre of your V60, avoiding the wet sides as it may stick.
 Flatten the coffee by tapping the V60.